Battle of Elsenborn Ridge: German advance delayed

 The small village of Lanzerath—about 15 homes—lay astride a road junction southeast of Krinkelt-Rocherath.
 It was held by a single intelligence and reconnaissance platoon of the 394th Infantry Regiment, which was dug into a slight ridge northeast of the village and parallel to the road.
 They were initially supported by Task Force X, made up of 2nd Platoon, Company A, 820th Tank Destroyer Battalion; and 22 men of the 820th's 2nd Recon Platoon, commanded by Lieutenant John Arculeer, who were mounted on an armored half-track and two jeeps.
 Shortly after the early morning German bombardment ended, Task Force X pulled out without a word and headed south.
 That left the 18 men of the reconnaissance platoon alone, along with four forward artillery observers, to fill the gap.

 During a 20-hour-long battle, the 18-man platoon, led by 20-year-old lieutenant Lyle Bouck, inflicted around 93 casualties on the Germans.
-The American troops seriously disrupted the entire German Sixth Panzer Army's schedule of attack along the northern edge of the offensive.
+The American troops seriously disrupted the entire Sixth Panzer Army's schedule of attack along the northern edge of the offensive.
 The entire platoon was captured, and only many years later were they recognized with a Presidential Unit Citation.
 Every member of the platoon was decorated, making it the most highly decorated platoon of World War II.